ingussb/Bikeshare/README.md

 ## Tools

-PostgreSQL, PG Admin for data analysis; Tableau for data visualisations Data is stored locally (mac)
+PostgreSQL, PG Admin for data analysis; Tableau for data visualisations.
+Data is stored locally (mac) to avoid paid-subscribtion enforced limitations.
+Also, to further explore Postgre syntax.

 ## Contributing